 Avian influenza information for backyard poultry owners

 Avian influenza is a highly infectious disease that affects many bird species, including pet and farmed chickens.
-It can result in significant deaths on poultry farms.
+It can result in significant deaths on poultry farms and some strains can cause deaths in wild birds.
 It is also known as bird flu or fowl plague.

-Good biosecurity is the key to protecting your backyard poultry against avian influenza.
+Good biosecurity is the key to protecting your backyard poultry against bird flu.

 • domestic poultry